nabsiddiqui/nabsiddiqui.github.io/websiteNotes.md

 - SEO tag plugin active
 - Pagination set to 5 posts per page
 - Files in exclude list won't be published to GitHub Pages

+### Image Paths
+- Use `../assets/folder/image.jpg` format in blog posts (relative paths)
+- Avoid `/assets/` (absolute paths) as they don't work correctly in Jekyll

+### Gemfile Configuration
+- Using `github-pages` gem for maximum compatibility with GitHub Pages
+- Alternative: Use GitHub Actions for custom Jekyll builds (see commented section in Gemfile)
+- The theme gemspec dependencies are included via github-pages gem

 ## Publishing Workflow
 1. Write posts in `_posts/` directory